-Estimate the number and type of families that will benefit from the proposed activities 40 homeless persons Location Description 602 E. Yosemite Avenue, Manteca, CA 95336 Planned Activities Funding to help continue services for homeless families as emergency shelters for homeless families.
-36 Project Name Manteca - Senior Center Parking Lot Expansion Target Area Urban County Goals Supported Public Facilities Needs Addressed Public Facilities Funding CDBG: \$99,683 Description Repair and expansion to existing parking lot to allow for better access of senior center users Target Date 6/30/2018 Estimate the number and type of families that will benefit from the proposed activities 100 seniors Location Description Manteca Senior Center - 295 Cherry Lane, Manteca, CA Planned Activities Repair and expansion to existing parking lot to allow for better access of senior center users 37 Project Name Manteca - HOPE Ministries Plumbing Renovation Target Area Urban County Goals Supported Homeless Prevention and Rapid Re-Housing Public Facilities Needs Addressed Homelessness Public Facilities
+Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities Funding to help continue services for homeless families as emergency shelters for homeless families.
+34 Project Name Manteca - Senior Center Improvements Target Area Urban County Goals Supported Public Facilities Needs Addressed Public Facilities Funding CDBG: \$654,990 Description Repair and expansion to existing parking lot to allow for better access of senior center users, as well as improvements to the existing building to improve services Target Date 9/30/2018 Estimate the number and type of families that will benefit from the proposed activities 100 seniors who access the building Location Description Manteca Senior Center - 2985 Cherry Lane, Manteca Planned Activities Repair and expansion to existing parking lot to allow for better access of senior center users, as well as other building improvements to ensure adequate service to seniors 35 Project Name Manteca - HOPE Ministries Plumbing Renovation Target Area Urban County Goals Supported Homeless Prevention and Rapid Re-Housing Public Facilities

-Funding CDBG: \$200,000 1 Description Funding will be used to replace existing sewer lines at the Women and Children's Shelter that have deteriorated.
-Target Date 6/30/2018 Estimate the number and type of families that will benefit from the proposed activities 135 homeless persons Location Description Raymus House,520 S. Union Road, Manteca, CA 95337 Planned Activities Replacement of existing sewer lines at the shelter facility.
+Needs Addressed Homelessness Public Facilities Funding CDBG: \$200,000 Description Funding will be used to replace existing sewer lines at the Women and Children's Shelter that have deteriorated.
+The project will fall under 03C - Homeless Facilities and will meet a LMC national objective - homeless persons.
+The completed sewer lines will provide safe sanitary facilities that will allow those persons who access the homeless center a safe and healthy restroom.
+Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities Replacement of existing sewer lines at the shelter facility.
 Currently, pipes/toilets are backing up and failing.
-38 Project Name SJC - Downpayment Assistance Program (HOME) Target Area Urban County Goals Supported Expand Affordable Housing Opportunities Needs Addressed Affordable Housing Funding HOME: \$238,123 Description First time homebuyer program offered to qualified borrowers.
-Target Date 6/30/2018 Estimate the number and type of families that will benefit from the proposed activities 6 first time homebuyers Location Description Throughout the County Planned Activities Financial assistance to borrowers who are in need of funds to close the gap on a purchase of a home.
+36 Project Name SJC - Downpayment Assistance Program (HOME) Target Area Urban County Goals Supported Expand Affordable Housing Opportunities Needs Addressed Affordable Housing Funding HOME: \$458,518 Description First time homebuyer program offered to qualified borrowers.
+Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description

+Planned Activities Financial assistance to borrowers who are in need of funds to close the gap on a purchase of a home.

-39 Project Name SJC - Administration HOME Program (County)
+37 Project Name SJC - Administration HOME Program (County)

 Target Area Urban County

-Goals Supported
+Goals Supported Planning and Administration

 Needs Addressed Planning and Administration

-Funding CDBG: \$79,522
+Funding HOME: \$79,522

 Description Planning and administration of HOME Program

-Target Date 6/30/2018
+Target Date

-Estimate the number and type of N/A

-families that will benefit from the proposed activities
+Estimate the number and type of families that will benefit from the proposed activities

-Location Description N/A
+Location Description

 Planned Activities Administration of HOME funds at County level

-40 Project Name SJC - CHDO Set A Side: STAND (HOME)
+38 Project Name SJC - CHDO Set A Side: STAND (HOME)

 Target Area Urban County

 Goals Supported Expand Affordable Housing Opportunities

 Needs Addressed Affordable Housing

-Funding HOME: \$114,297
+Funding HOME: \$119,283

 Description Funds to allow CHDO to purchase homes, rehab and sell homes to first time homebuyers.

-Target Date 6/30/2018
+Target Date

-Estimate the number and type of families that will benefit from the proposed activities 2 Homeowners
+Estimate the number and type of families that will benefit from the proposed activities

+Location Description